“My Number”: What you need to know

-“My Number” applies to Native Japanese citizens and foreign residents who have lived in Japan for more than three months at a registered address.
-Please note that this does NOT apply to any foreigners on a short term Visa.
+The “My Number” system applies to Native Japanese citizens and foreign residents who live in Japan for more than three months at a registered address.
+Please note that this does NOT apply to any foreigners on a short-term visa.

 - Overstayed due to childbirth

 - Overstayed due to loss of Japanese nationality